|

 divine or with the subject or object of that spiritual faith.
 G and his father B are

 orthodox Sikhs.
-G believes that his religion requires him to wear a kirpan at all times; a kirpan
+G believes that his religion requires him to wear a

-is a religious object that resembles a dagger and must be made of
+kirpan at all times; a kirpan is a religious object that resembles a dagger

-metal.
+and must be made of metal.
 In 2001, G accidentally dropped the kirpan

-he was wearing under his clothes in the yard of the school he was
+he was wearing under his clothes in the yard of the school he was attending.

-reasonable accommodation, it authorized their son to wear his kirpan to school provided that he complied with certain
+accommodation, it authorized their son to wear his kirpan to school provided

-conditions to ensure that it was sealed inside his clothing.
-G and his
+that he complied with certain conditions to ensure that it was sealed inside

-parents agreed to this arrangement.
-The governing board of the school
+his clothing.
+G and his parents agreed to this arrangement.
+The

-refused to ratify the agreement on the basis that wearing a kirpan at the school violated art.
-5 of the school’s
+that wearing a kirpan at the school violated art.
+5 of the school’s Code

-weapons.
-The school board’s council of commissioners upheld that
+school board’s council of commissioners upheld that decision and notified G

-in the form of a pendant or one in another form made of a material rendering
+and his parents that a symbolic kirpan in the form of a pendant or one in

-it harmless would be acceptable in the place of a real kirpan.
-B then filed in the Superior Court a
+the place of a real kirpan.
+B then

-motion for a declaratory judgment to the
+filed in the Superior Court a motion for a declaratory judgment to

-effect.
+or effect.
 The

 Superior Court granted the motion, declared the decision to be null, and

-authorized G to wear his kirpan under certain
+authorized G to wear his kirpan under certain conditions.
+The Court of

-conditions.
-The Court of Appeal set aside the Superior Court’s
+Appeal set aside the Superior Court’s judgment.
+After deciding that the

-reasonableness simpliciter, the Court of Appeal
+applicable standard of view was reasonableness simpliciter, the Court of

-s.
+of s.
 1 of the Canadian Charter and s.
 9.1 of the Quebec Charter.
 Held: The appeal should be allowed.
 The

 decision of the Court of Appeal should be set aside and the decision of the